kyzinatra/encodexx/readme.md

 npm i encodexx
 ```

-Encodex uses a low-level JavaScript API for fast encoding and decoding.
+Encodexx uses a low-level JavaScript API for fast encoding and decoding.

 ## Defining a Schema